 I need to print my Q Certificate.
 How do I do it?

-If you log in to your profile, and if you passed all of the required exams, your Q Grader Certificate will be available on your profile.
-After logging in, simply go to “My Profile” and follow the link underneath your profile picture.
+If you log into your profile, and if you pass all the required exams, your Q Grader certificate will be available on your profile.
+After logging in, go to Profile tab and select View Profile, click on the link Certificate selection available.

-How come I can’t upload a photo to my profile?
+Why can't I upload a photo to my profile?

-Please keep in mind maximum file for image upload is 8MB.
-Please make sure it is a JPEG file.
+Please keep in mind maximum file for image upload is 4mb please make sure it as a PNG, JPEG or GIF file.

 What is a Q Robusta Grader?